Share this with a buddy!

 (Exact measurements are below)

 • Firm tofu- Using firm tofu is the key to getting the right texture to replicate feta cheese.
-It’s crumbly yet soft and smooth.
+It’s soft, yet crumbly.

-• Lemon juice, apple cider vinegar, nutritional yeast, salt- For flavouring the vegan ‘feta’.
-The lemon juice delivers tanginess, the vinegar delivers depth, and the nutritional yeast delivers a cheesy umami flavour.
-The salt enhances all of the flavours and brings a salty savoury flavour that feta has.
+• Lemon juice, apple cider vinegar, nutritional yeast, salt- Lemon juice delivers tanginess, the vinegar delivers depth, and the nutritional yeast delivers a cheesy flavour.

-• Fresh spinach, yellow onion, green onion, garlic- The main ingredients in the spinach and vegan feta filling.
-Fresh spinach gives the dish a vibrant green colour, and a nice earthy taste.
-The onions and garlic deliver their own fresh and savoury flavours.
+• Fresh spinach, yellow onion, green onion, garlic- Fresh spinach gives the dish a vibrant green colour, and a nice earthy taste.
+The onions and garlic deliver flavour.

-• Dill, parsley, salt, and pepper- I can’t resist adding dill and parsley to spanakopita as they add a nice freshness, but it is optional.
-You can experiment with other herbs such as oregano or thyme.
+• Dill, parsley, salt, and pepper- Fresh dill is optional.
 Salt and pepper to taste.

-• Phyllo pastry- Phyllo pastry is almost always vegan, as it is made with oil, not butter.
-You can likely find phyllo pastry in the frozen section of your local grocery store.
-If not, there are recipes online for vegan phyllo.
+• Phyllo pastry- Phyllo pastry is usually vegan, as it is made with oil, not butter.
+You can likely find it in the frozen section of your local grocery store.

 Instructions

-• Thaw the phyllo pastry for 1 hour at room temperature, before making this recipe.
+• Thaw the phyllo pastry for 30 minutes at room temperature, before making this recipe

 • Press out the excess moisture in the tofu by draining it, then wrapping it in paper towel and placing it under a heavy object, like a cast iron pan, for 10-15 minutes.